littleyoda/oscar/Building/MacOS/BUILD-mac.md

     8. Set the working directory to the build directory path copied in step 1.
     9. Click OK.
 5. To compile, select Build > Build Project "oscar".
 The application is in OSCAR.app.
 6. To create a .dmg, select Tools > External > Deploy.
-The dmg is at OSCAR.dmg.
+The dmg is at OSCAR.dmg. **Note that the resulting .dmg will NOT include the README.**

 [Qt 5.12.5]: http://download.qt.io/archive/qt/5.12/5.12.5/qt-opensource-mac-x64-5.12.5.dmg
 [macOS 10.14 Mojave]: https://apps.apple.com/us/app/macos-mojave/id1398502828?ls=1&mt=12